calstar/star-gitbook/intro-projects/airframe.md

 2. Commitment to learning new things
 3. Work within a budget

 The Airframe meetings at the start of the year - along with the GitBook - will contain all the information required to complete the project.
-In addition, I will hold office hours **Thursday 6-8pm** at Kresge or the CAEE, so please come and ask any questions you may have.
+In addition, I will hold office hours **Thursdays 4pm-6pm PDT** via Zoom, so please stop by and ask any questions you may have.
+The Zoom link will be provided on in the Airframe Discord channel.
+If these scheduled office hours do not work for you, please feel free to reach out to me and schedule a different meeting time.

 #### Constraints:

 1. $400 budget \(including motor\)
 2. Minimum 1,000 ft Apogee \(simulated at Snow Ranch conditions\)
-3. **Project due 9/27**
+3. **Project due 10/2**

 #### Project **Deliverables**: